ekmett/codex/lib/const/README.md

 [![Hackage](https://img.shields.io/hackage/v/const.svg)](https://hackage.haskell.org/package/const)

-This package provides a small shim around Ptr and ForeignPtr emulating const-correctness from a C perspective.
+This package provides a small shim around the data types and operations in `Foreign` and `Data.Primitive` for emulating const-correctness from a C perspective.

 In the future it'd be nice to have a proper const-cast that can handle nested ConstPtr's, etc. but this suffices for my current usecases.
 Patches welcome!